JhonBermudezz/JhonBermudezz/README.md

 ### Welcome to my Github profile 👋

-Hi I'm John, I love and I like programming in python and c ++, am audodidacta with courses in Udemy, and Coursera, currently studying Sotfware Development in Uniminuto university.
+Hi I'm Jhon, I love and I like programming in python and c ++, am audodidacta with courses in Udemy, and Coursera, currently studying Sotfware Development in Uniminuto university.

 - 🌱 I’m currently learning Python,C++,Web development,and more.
 - 💬 Ask me about Python and C++